pjbroad/el-build-methods/windows-10/msys2/README.md

 can unzip this file into a pre-installed client directory to use your new build.
-You can build either a development `dev` version that contains debug symbols and a version string tagged with the build date, or a release `rel` version that uses full optomisation and the current release version string.
+You can build either a development `dev` version that contains debug symbols and a version string tagged with the build date, or a release `rel` version that uses full optimisation and the current release version string.

 The created zip file is located in the `~/build` directory.
 From the Windows